Soldiers wipe out more bandits in Zamfara, recover weapons – The Sun Nigeria

 Molly Kilete, Abuja

-The Defence Media Operations, said ongoing military operations set up to wipe out bandits in the north west part of the country have killed two bandits and recovered several arms and ammunitions from them at Bindim and Koli towns of Maru Local Government Area of Zamfara state.
+The Defence Media Operations said the ongoing military operations set up to wipe out bandits in the northwest part of the country have killed two bandits and recovered several arms and ammunitions from them at Bindim and Koli towns of Maru Local Government Area of Zamfara State.

 Acting Director, Defence Media Operations, Defence Headquarters Brigadier General Benard Onyeuka, made this known in a statement.

-“Similarly, Troops of Operation of HADARIN DAJI on 19 March 2020 responded to a distress call on the movement of bandits with rustled animals within Gurbin Magarya, Kwari and Garin Gado villages of Jibia Local Government Area of Katsina State.
-In the course of operation, 24 bandits were killed in action, 4 AK 47 rifles, 2 locally made pistols and 3 Dane guns were recovered.
+It noted further that “Similarly, Troops of Operation of HADARIN DAJI on 19 March 2020 responded to a distress call on the movement of bandits with rustled animals within Gurbin Magarya, Kwari and Garin Gado villages of Jibia Local Government Area of Katsina State.
+In the course of the operation, 24 bandits were killed in action, 4 AK 47 rifles, 2 locally made pistols and 3 Dane guns were recovered.

 Leave a Reply